yoavger/noise_or_underfit/README.md

 # Using Recurrent Neural Network to differentiate noise from underfit #
 ---------------
 First cheekpoint of the project
-All code can be run from the main_simulation_and_fit notebook
+All code can be run from  code/main_simulation_and_fit.ipynb

 ---------------
 This repository includes 3 parts: